 “Carol Beattie’s shameful conduct and endorsement of deeply offensive comments has no place in politics and demonstrates the lack of morals which exist at the top of the SNP hierarchy.”

-Beattie will take over the temporary post immediately before a full recruitment process gets underway for a permanent replacement.
+Ms Beattie will take over the post immediately before a full recruitment process can be carried out.

 Murray Foote.
 Image: Progress Scotland.

-SNP depute leader Keith Brown said Beattie brings considerable experience to the role and her appointment will continue the work to ensure a “professional, modern, dynamic election-winning organisation”.
+SNP depute leader Keith Brown said Ms Beattie would bring considerable experience to the role and her appointment will continue the work to ensure the party is “professional, modern, dynamic election-winning organisation”.

 He added: “The SNP remains the dominant political force in Scotland – and Carol Beattie’s appointment will ensure we remain equipped for the tasks ahead.”